Interstate-registered vehicles

 You will need to pay:

-Stamp duty will also be payable if there are any changes to the ownership details or you do not have an interstate registration certificate.
+Stamp duty will also be payable if there are any changes to the ownership details or if you do not have an interstate registration certificate.

 What you'll need